w3c/wai-quick-start/source/designing.html.erb.md

 layout: guide
 ---

-These introductory tips cover the basics of accessible user interface and visual design.
+These introductory tips cover the basics of accessible user interface design and visual design.

 {:.toc .no_toc}
 ## On this page